SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/datatypes/datetime-type.md

 Date and time values are set relative to when the DateTime object was created.

 * A positive increment indicates sometime in the future.
-* A negative value indicates sometime in teh past.
+* A negative value indicates sometime in the past.

 The amount must be provided as an Integer input parameter.